Last Updated on 25/07/2023

 If your drawers are jamming up like mine were or you’re convinced there’s a blackhole in the back of your closet that’s making things disappear, you probably have too many clothes for the size of your closet.

-When you have too many clothes, it’s difficult to find what you want to wear and keep everything organised.
+When you have too much clothing, it’s difficult to find what you want to wear and keep everything organised.
 If you tick any of the boxes for the above signs and have too many clothes, what can you do about it without going full-on minimalist?

 You don’t have to go purge everything you own, or force yourself to adopt a capsule wardrobe if that’s not your style.
 You also don’t have to Konmari your closet, because if you do, it’s going to create a right mess in your space for a few days at minimum.